youkaicountry/yknytt/README.md

 ### Building

-Requires Godot 3.4.4.stable.mono

-Make sure to fetch / update submodules:

-`git submodule update --init --recursive`
+Requires Godot 3.5.2.stable.mono and .NET Framework 4.7.2 Developer Pack for Windows (or mono-devel for Linux)

+Also has Godot 4 branch in development: this one requires Godot 4.0.2.stable.mono and .NET SDK >= 6.0

 #### Export settings

-To properly export, `*.raw, knytt/worlds/*` must be included in the export filters
+To properly export, `knytt/worlds/*` must be included in the export filters

 To build a proper Android APK, activate the "Internet" permission.